 The import process requires that your site be able to run WP Cron.
 Some hosts and/or site administrators turn it off.
 Not running it not only prevents the new imports from running but stops lots of other things from working in WordPress (for example , automated updates).

 If your site is using basic authentication, the import processor cannot start the second (reading the CSV file) and third stages (geocoding locations) automatically.
 You’ll need to be logged in as an authorized user and surf to your website/wp-cron.php to kick things off.
 Some development and staging sites use basic authentication to prevent a casual web surfer or search bot from accessing a site they are working on.

 Google Query Limits

-As of June 11 2018, ALL sites must have a Google API key and have a billing account.
-In addition Google has changed the way they count over query limits.
-This is a big CHANGE.
-See the NEW feeds and Documentation for more info.
+As of June 11 2018, ALL sites must have a unique Google API key with a billing account associated with your site.
+This is a big CHANGE for all sites regardless how long you have been using Google Maps.
+Subscribe to the NEW feeds for regular updates .

-Google API Key is managed and charged by Google.
+Google API Key is managed and billed by Google.